VeriOS: Query-Driven Proactive Human-Agent-GUI Interaction for Trustworthy OS Agents: Introduction

-To enable OS agents to accurately judge the current scenario type, ask queries appropriately in untrustworthy scenarios, and improve their performance in such scenarios without compromising their ability in normal scenarios, we propose a two-stage learning paradigm that facilitates the decoupling and utilization of meta-knowledge.
+To enable OS agents to accurately judge the current scenario type, ask queries appropriately in untrustworthy scenarios, and improve their performance in such scenarios without compromising their ability in normal scenarios, we propose a three-stage learning paradigm that facilitates the decoupling and utilization of meta-knowledge by supervised fine-tuning (SFT) and group relative policy optimization (GRPO).
 In this framework, each data instance in VeriOS-Bench is decoupled into meta-knowledge components: (i) scenario knowledge for identifying untrustworthy scenarios and generating corresponding queries, and (ii) action knowledge for generating executable actions using query-answer pairs.

-Each type of knowledge is then subjected to interleaved training, simultaneously learning the logical connections between posing queries and the generation of actions using query-answer pairs, resulting in VeriOS-Agent-7B and VeriOS-Agent-32B.
+In the SFT stage, each type of knowledge is subjected to interleaved training, simultaneously learning the logical connections between posing queries and the generation of actions using query-answer pairs, resulting in VeriOS-Agent-SFT.

+In the GPRO stage, we designed a rule-based reward system for VeriOS-Agent-SFT.
+This includes a scenario reward to help VeriOS-Agent more accurately determine when to ask questions, and an action reward to ensure the agent asks questions precisely and adheres to the interaction history.

 Therefore, VeriOS-Agent is capable of both interacting with humans by asking queries in untrustworthy scenarios and leveraging interaction history to output GUI actions for executing user tasks.
 In untrustworthy scenarios, VeriOS-Agent asks the user for clarification before proceeding, while in normal scenarios, it automatically executes the task.

-Experimental results show that by using the human–agent–GUI interaction method, VeriOS-Agent achieves an average improvement of 20.64\% in step-wise success rate on untrustworthy scenarios compared to the strongest baseline, without degradation in normal scenario performance.
+Experimental results show that VeriOS-Agent achieves an average improvement of 20.64\% in step-wise success rate on untrustworthy scenarios compared to the strongest baseline, without degrading normal scenario performance.

 Additional analysis and discussion also validate the rationality of VeriOS-Agent’s architectural design and training strategy.
-We find that the single agent obtained through our two-stage learning paradigm performs comparably to a dual-agent system (i.e., comprising a scenario judgment agent and an action agent) constructed with the same parameter scale.
 Moreover, we observe that for OS agents, interleaved training with samples from different types of knowledge yields the best learning performance.
 Out-of-distribution (OOD) experiments and scalability studies further demonstrate that VeriOS-Agent exhibits strong generalization and scalability.

 In summary, we make four key contributions:

 (i) We propose a human-agent-GUI interaction method where the OS agent queries humans and leverages answer histories to execute tasks in untrustworthy scenarios, while autonomously performing tasks in normal scenarios.